 Bromyard & District Local History Society The sort of topics you’d expect: hop picking, churches, round and about.

-Cappella Archive, based in Great Malvern, produce ‘Books on Demand’, short-run publications, and reproductions of old titles which include:
+Cappella Archive, based in Great Malvern, produce ‘Books on Demand’, short-run publications, and reproductions of old titles.
+But website dead at autumn 2020, so may have gone.
+Titles include:

 Malvern Chase by W.S.Symonds.
 The Wars of the Roses and Battle of Tewkesbury.
 First published 1880, ISBN 0-9525308-8-0.